farmera/sare_grant/study_methods.md

 * __To what degree do variable nitrogen (N) rates applied to sugarcane correlate with low-cost NDVI measurements?__

-* __Are in-season models based on analysis over time of acquired imagery predictive of sugarcane's yield potential?__
+* __Are models based on time-series analysis of acquired imagery predictive of sugarcane's yield potential?__

 Early in the project we experimented with various capture systems (automatically-triggered cameras) and suspension methods using kites and balloons.
 The central challenge of an aerial system based on wind alone is variability in the